Today we’re on the hunt for the very best treadmill under £500 on the market in 2022.

 - No pulse sensors

-With stability being a big problem with some cheaper treadmills, the JK-06 nails it with a solid frame that has an upper weight limit of 110kg.
+With stability being a big problem with some cheaper treadmills, the Dripex machine nails it with a solid frame that has an upper weight limit of 120kg.
+The running surface is 101.6cm x 40cm.
+Compact but that’s not a bad surface area to run on, unless you’re over 6′.

-This machine comes with a 1.5 HP motor, which is capable of getting up to 12 km/h.
-If you want more of a challenge, there’s a robust incline system that’s fully powered.
+This machine comes with a 2.25 HP motor, which is capable of getting up to 12 km/h.

 What’s the display like?

-Verdict: Fit4Home’s machine comes in under our budget price range and is a solid, good-looking machine.
-There are 3 levels of manual incline here so you can increase how hard the workout is.
+Verdict: Dripex’s machine comes in under our budget price range and is a solid, good-looking machine.
+Easy to use, store and good quality througout.

 - Well-made machine